-Conte turns on Salvini as Italy prepares for change
+Conte turns on Salvini, as Italy prepares for change

 But a major obstacle to an agreement with the M5S could be Matteo Renzi, a former PD prime minister.

-Salvini responded to Conte's attacks by accusing him of being part of a plot to bring back the unpopular Renzi, who is rumoured to be nurturing ideas for a comeback.
+Salvini responded to Conte's attacks by accusing him of being part of a plot to bring back the unpopular Renzi, who is rumoured to be nurturing ideas of a return to power.

 The PD's newly elected leader, Nicola Zingaretti, is not a member of parliament and could not prevent Renzi from seizing the moment to regain visibility.